JCSS-PMC/PMC/part-01/models-for-physical-behaviour.md

  Fatigue models are used for the description of fatigue failures caused by fluctuating actions.
 Two types of models are distinguished:

-a)  S-N model based on experiments
+1)  S-N model based on experiments

-b)  fracture mechanics model
+2)  fracture mechanics model

  It is further noted here, that other types of degradation such as chemical attack or fire can modify the parameters entering the